MicrosoftDocs/visualstudio-docs/docs/debugger/includes/remote-debugger-download.md

 |Visual Studio 2013|[Remote tools](/previous-versions/visualstudio/visual-studio-2013/bt727f1t(v=vs.120)#Installing_the_Remote_Tools)|Download page in Visual Studio 2013 documentation|
 |Visual Studio 2012|[Remote tools](/previous-versions/visualstudio/visual-studio-2012/bt727f1t(v=vs.110)#BKMK_Installing_the_Remote_Tools)|Download page in Visual Studio 2012 documentation|

+You can run the remote debugger by copying *msvsmon.exe* to the remote computer, rather than installing the remote tools.
+However, the Remote Debugger Configuration Wizard (*rdbgwiz.exe*) is available only when you install the remote tools.
+You may need to use the wizard for configuration if you want to run the remote debugger as a service.
+For more information, see [(Optional) Configure the remote debugger as a service](../../debugger/remote-debugging.md#bkmk_configureService).

 >[!NOTE]
 >- To debug Windows 10 apps on ARM devices, use ARM64, which is available with the latest version of the remote tools.
 >- To debug Windows 10 apps on Windows RT devices, use ARM, which is available only in the Visual Studio 2015 remote tools download.

-You can run the remote debugger by copying *msvsmon.exe* to the remote computer, rather than installing it.
-However, the Remote Debugger Configuration Wizard (*rdbgwiz.exe*) is available only when you install the remote tools.
-You may need to use the wizard for configuration, for example if you want the remote debugger to run as a service.
-For more information, see [(Optional) Configure the remote debugger as a service](../../debugger/remote-debugging.md#bkmk_configureService).